List of Dutch inventions and innovations: Miffy (Nijntje) (1955)

 Miffy (Nijntje) is a small female rabbit in a series of picture books drawn and written by Dutch artist Dick Bruna.

 Music

-Franco-Flemish School (Netherlandish School) (15th–16th century)

-In music, the Franco-Flemish School or more precisely the Netherlandish school refers to the style of polyphonic vocal music composition in the Burgundian Netherlands in the 15th and early 16th centuries, and to the composers who wrote it.

-Venetian School (Venetian polychoral style) (16th century)

-The Venetian School of polychoral music was founded by the Netherlandish composer Adrian Willaert.

 Hardcore (electronic dance music genre) (1990s)

 Hardcore or hardcore techno is a subgenre of electronic dance music originating in Europe from the emergent raves in the 1990s.
 It was initially designed at Rotterdam in Netherlands, derived from techno.

 Hardstyle (electronic dance music genre) (1990s–2000s)

 Hardstyle is an electronic dance genre mixing influences from hardtechno and hardcore.
 Hardstyle was influenced by gabber.
 Hardstyle has its origins in the Netherlands where artists like DJ Zany, Lady Dana, DJ Isaac, DJ Pavo, DJ Luna and The Prophet, who produced hardcore, started experimenting while playing their hardcore records.

 Agriculture

-Brussels sprout (13th century)

-Forerunners to modern Brussels sprouts were likely cultivated in ancient Rome.
-Brussels sprouts as we now know them were grown possibly as early as the 13th century in the Low Countries (may have originated in Brussels).
-The first written reference dates to 1587.
-During the 16th century, they enjoyed a popularity in the Southern Netherlands that eventually spread throughout the cooler parts of Northern Europe.

 Orange-coloured carrot (16th century)

-Through history, carrots weren't always orange.
+Through history, carrots were not always orange.
 They were black, purple, white, brown, red and yellow.
 Probably orange too, but this was not the dominant colour.
-Orange-coloured carrots appeared in the Netherlands in the 16th century.
-Dutch farmers in Hoorn bred the color.
+Orange-coloured carrots probably first appeared in the Netherlands in the 16th century, bred by farmers in Hoorn.
 They succeeded by cross-breeding pale yellow with red carrots.
 It is more likely that Dutch horticulturists actually found an orange rooted mutant variety and then worked on its development through selective breeding to make the plant consistent.
 Through successive hybridisation the orange colour intensified.
 This was developed to become the dominant species across the world, a sweet orange.